yext/search-core/docs/answers-core.matcher.md

 ## Matcher enum

-A Matcher is the operation by which a [Filter](./answers-core.filter.md) filters by.
+A Matcher is a filtering operation.

 <b>Signature:</b>